The freedom of Personal Investment

 Step 3: composing the investment portfolio

-Before the participant determines their investment portfolio, we recommend that they first read this: the General Investment Conditions and the investment information for each investment fund that can be found in pension portal.
+Before the participant determines their investment portfolio, we recommend that they first read the investment information for each investment fund that can be found in the pension portal.
 The participant then chooses a distribution of mutual funds.
 This distribution fits within their investment profile.
 If the participant invests outside of their profile, a warning will appear in their pension portal.
 This notifies the participant that they should adjust their investment portfolio.

 Investing the pension capital with less risk